 Need more things to do in Manzanita Beach?

 SUP (Stand Up Paddleboard) more your style?
 Both Kayak Tillamook and local Janice Gaines of SUP Manzanita offer lessons and tours.
 SUP Manzanita offers "free for children or dogs not needing their own boards!"
 You can also find SUP lessons at NW Women's Surf Camps.

 Is skim boarding or boogie boarding more your speed?
 Our friends and family love to do both.
-Educate yourself first, as the Oregon Coast is vastly different than the warmer waters of California or Hawaii.
+Educate yourself first, as Manzanita Beach and the rest of the Oregon Coast is vastly different than the warmer waters of California or Hawaii.

 Julie Chase, former owner of Nehalem Bay Outdoor Company gives the following suggestions for those wishing to participate in Oregon ocean water sports:

 First check www.oregonsurfcheck.com to get current information on tides, swell size, swell reports and surf conditions.

 Talk with local surf shops regarding recommendations and suggestions.